 Mental Health Resources

 Everyone needs support at different times of their lives.
 Sometimes it’s a traumatic event, mounting bills, job loss, college classes, or the overall stress from life that may make it difficult to cope.
 While navigating life challenges and unexpected transitions, you may need assistance developing the tools and skills while discovering your own capacity for growth.
-Regardless of the situation, it is always good to know you have a place to turn when life seems too hard.

 Remember, you are not alone.
 We are here to help.

 For All Seasons (Mental Health Service Provider) has office hours on the Wye Mills Campus.

 For more information or to schedule an appointment, please contact For All Seasons at 410-822-1018 to schedule and request “services on the Chesapeake College Campus”.

 If you need immediate assistance for a mental health or a sexual assault crisis, contact For All Season’s 24-hour confidential hotline, and indicate that you are a "Chesapeake College Student."

 Para espanol llame o envie un mensaje de texto al: 410-829-6143.

 Deaf & Hearing Impaired (TTY): 800-799-4889